Chibullz023/Chibullz023/README.md

 ## IT Professional specializing in Web Development and Web Design

 Working with technology is something I've always enjoyed way back in High School.
-After graduating college with a Bachelor's in CIS, my eagerness to learn more about the different Programing languages and Trends in the IT field lead me to finding a career in this industry.
+After graduation from college with a Bachelor's in Computer Information Systems in 2018, my eagerness to learn more about the different Programing languages and Trends in the IT field lead me to finding a career in this industry.
 At the moment, I am currently working as a Web Developer in Higher education for JJC.

 <br />